 As can be seen, this protective scope is very extensive, such that the directive is intended to provide protection to anyone who could become a whistleblower as a consequence of their ‘work-based relationship.’

-Given the purpose and nature of the directive, there is a significant focus on retaliation.
+Given the purpose and nature of the directive, there is a significant focus on whistleblower retaliation.
 The directive requires that Member States prohibit any form of retaliation, and also establish a range of protective measures.
 Although these are largely aimed at Member State-level, they clearly set a benchmark for processes in companies and organisations, and it is not unreasonable to expect that major whistleblowing cases will examine what protective measures, policies and suchlike were in place, and how effectively they were deployed.

 The directive requires that Member States establish protective measures including independent advice services for whistleblowers, immediate remedial measures against retaliation, protection from liability, protection in judicial proceedings, and other support services, including financial and psychological.

 The remedial measures are intended to stop ongoing workplace retaliation, and also to prevent dismissal (termination/firing) pending the outcome of any legal proceedings.
-Under the directive, whistleblowers will not be considered to have breached any disclosure of information restrictions imposed by law or contract and will not incur liability for making whistleblowing disclosures; whistleblowers will also be able to incorporate the requirements of the directive into their legal defence.
+Under the directive, whistleblowers will not be considered to have breached any disclosure of information restrictions imposed by law or contract and will not incur liability for making whistleblowing disclosures; whistleblowers will also be able to incorporate the requirements of the directive into their legal defense.

-Almost uniquely, the EU whistleblower directive incorporates a ‘reverse burden of proof’ regarding retaliation—such that it is not up to the whistleblower to prove that they were retaliated against but, instead, the company or organisation has to prove that they did not retaliate.
+Almost uniquely, the EU Whistleblower Protection Directive incorporates a ‘reverse burden of proof’ regarding retaliation—such that it is not up to the whistleblower to prove that they were retaliated against but, instead, the company or organisation has to prove that they did not retaliate.
 Given that in most companies and organisations, retaliation prevention extends only to a policy or, perhaps, periodic post-report follow-up, the reverse burden of proof will likely require a demonstrably more proactive and communicative approach to anti-retaliation, including analysis of whistleblower reports and their consequences for reporters, including effects on measures such as pay, bonus, annual review, overtime and shift allocations.

 How could/should whistleblowers report?
 Is there a ‘hierarchy’ of reporting?

-The directive stresses that that whistleblowers should be encouraged to first use their company or organisation’s internal reporting, provided that these channels are available to them and can reasonably be expected to work.
+The directive stresses that whistleblowers should be encouraged to first use their company or organisation’s internal reporting, provided that these channels are available to them and can reasonably be expected to work.
 This ‘first report’ is clearly a key opportunity, but also represents a challenge that will be considered in some more detail in Part 2 of this series.

-Under the EU whistleblower directive, Member States will be expected to establish their own external reporting channels, and to follow up on reports and provide feedback to whistleblowers.
+Under the EU Whistleblower Protection Directive, Member States will be expected to establish their own external reporting channels, and to follow up on reports and provide feedback to whistleblowers.
 The timing of the last requirement may vary depending on the complexity of the report.
 Whistleblowers have the right to report directly to the authorities where their company or organisation did not set up internal reporting channels, or they were set up but did not function, did not operate in a timely way, or did not deliver appropriate action.

 Whistleblowers can also report (directly) to the authorities under a host of other circumstances; these include where they believe they will face retaliation or situations where the authorities are better positioned to take effective action.
 The latter would, for example, include circumstances where there is ‘nowhere to go’ i.e. the most senior person, board, owner etc is involved in the legal breach.
-Other similar circumstances include where there is a risk that that the breach or related evidence could be concealed or destroyed, where an investigation might be jeopardised (for example in competition law/anti-trust cases) or where urgent action is required, typically in health and safety and environmental cases.
+Other similar circumstances include where there is a risk that the breach or related evidence could be concealed or destroyed, where an investigation might be jeopardised (for example in competition law/anti-trust cases) or where urgent action is required, typically in health and safety and environmental cases.

 Ultimately, a whistleblower can make a public disclosure (to the press and similar organisations) and still be protected by the directive.
 A public disclosure would be appropriate if, despite making a report internally and/or externally, the breach remains unaddressed or unresolved, or there is a risk of retaliation, or if there is collusion involving the external authority itself.